evelthon/dspace-xmlui-lang-util/README.md

 The aim of this project is to assist in translating the XML UI into another language, other than english.

-It allows you to createa new `message_xx.xml` file by combining data from `message.xml` and an older `message_xx.xml` file.
+It allows you to create a new `message_xx.xml` file by combining data from `message.xml` and an older `message_xx.xml` file.
 The output of this is an xml language file with all messages keys of the latest messages.xml, where all translation from an older